maxdobeck/basic-app-frontend/README.md

 # install dependencies
 yarn install

-# serve with hot reload at localhost:3030
+# serve with hot reload
 yarn start

 # build for production with minification